agude/agude.github.io/_drafts/2021-08-09-2021_tour_de_france_plot.md

 The top award in the Tour is the [yellow jersey][yellow], which is awarded to the rider with the lowest combined time across the 21 stages of the race.
-[Tadej Pogačar][pogacar], the incredibly young[^young] and surprisingly dominant winner of last year's race, was the clear favorite.
+[Tadej Pogačar][pogacar], the incredibly young[^young] and surprisingly dominant winner of last year's race, was the clear favorite this year.

 [yellow]: https://en.wikipedia.org/wiki/General_classification_in_the_Tour_de_France
 [pogacar]: https://en.wikipedia.org/wiki/Tadej_Poga%C4%8Dar